 The internet has created a new series of risks that smaller business traditionally may not have faced.
 The nature of online commerce means you have potential to access global markets and therefore can be more susceptible to global trends and fluctuating exchange rates.

-At the time you are getting a quote for your online retail insurance the advisor will ask you what proportion of your business is exporting abroad.
-They may want a breakdown between different locations such as inside the EU, the Americas etc. As an online business, this is one of the ways your risk is calculated and highlights the importance of business insurance and specifically, product liability.
+At the time you are getting a quote for your online retail insurance the adviser will ask you what proportion of your business is exporting abroad.
+They may want a breakdown between different locations such as inside the EU, the Americas etc. As an online business, this is one of the ways your risk is calculated and highlights the importance of business insurance and specifically, product liability insurance.

 So what is product liability when it’s online?

 If you are making or manufacturing your own goods to sell online, product liability is likely to be a main part of your business insurance.
 It is often wrapped up together as part of a public liability cover though, so question this for your own clarity when talking with an adviser.

 If one of your products causes injury due to a fault you could be liable for a compensation claim against you.
 For example – if you produce electrical goods and a fault causes an electric shock, or a food product you sell causes food poisoning, you could be held responsible.
 However unwittingly, the simple fact is that a claim of this kind could be devastating to a small business, because there is no legal limit on the size a claim could be.

 Product liability is the part of your insurance cover which would protect you from the claim and for the legal expenses to defend yourself even if the claim was unfounded.